kolinsol/Booking/README.txt

 To do that make POST request to (/schedule/workinghours) URI.

-After that you can start adding meetings with specified parameters:
+After that you can start adding batches of meetings with specified parameters:
+	submission time (submissionTime)
 	meeting date (meetingDate)
 	start time (startTime)
 	duration (duration)